 Snapchat told the BBC: “We strictly prohibit accounts that promote or distribute pornographic content.
 We do not scan the content of private accounts, but we continually look for ways to find and remove these accounts, including discussions with other platforms like Twitter.”

-The UK law states that you must be over the age of 18 to sell or distribute explicit content.
-There currently is no legal requirement for online platforms to monitor explicit content that could have originated from underage users.
-This means that the creator of the content and the person that buys it would face criminal liability if any action was taken.
+UK law states that you must be over the age of 18 to sell or distribute explicit content.
+Additionally, there currently is no legal requirement for online platforms to monitor explicit content that could have originated from underage users.
+Meaning, creator of the content and the person that buys it would face criminal liability if any action was taken.

 However, this may change in the future as the Online Harms White paper sets out to introduce legislation to tackle harmful content online.